AurimasBalciunas/AuS/README.md

 A Qt6 C++ application to interact with Spotify API, meant to display song info.
 Supports cross-compilation for Raspberry Pi, functioning as a visual-only chromecast of sorts.
-Currently adding some generative AI features.

 # Cross-Compiling